goggalore/pokemon-browser/README.md

 # Pokemon Browser

+A small web project that allows a user to browse and search for all current existing pokemon.
+The application is pretty minimally styled, though still features mobile and desktop views, as well as a large and dark mode as both took an insignificant amount of time to add.

-A small web project made for demonstration purposes for the reason that almost all the code I worked on in the past years is under copyright, and my GitHub is outdated.
+This project is made for demonstration purposes for the reason that almost all the code I worked on, and am proudest of, in the past years of my professional career is under copyright, and my GitHub is outdated.

 I wanted to make a project that is up-to-date with my current capability.
 I have worked in React for the past five years, and I understand Next fundamentals well.
 I, however, chose to use a framework (Vue/Nuxt) as a challenge and to